dirigeants/klasa/guides/Included Pieces/IncludedProviders.md

 ## json

 The basic data storage provider for klasa.
-Uses atomic methods from [fs-nextra](https://fs-nextra.js.org) to virtually eliminate the possiblity of data corruption.
+Uses atomic methods from [fs-nextra](https://fs-nextra.js.org) to virtually eliminate the possibility of data corruption.
 (Similar to what node-localstorage does, without bloat/a ton of dependencies)

 **Source:**